jordanruan/jordanruan/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/jordanruan](https://github.com/jordanruan)

-- 💬 Ask me about **html, css, project extensio & scientific research**
+- 💬 Ask me about **html, css, project extension & scientific research**

 - 📫 How to reach me **jordanruan@hotmail.com**